peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object objValue,
         System.IO.Stream stream);

-<b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
-The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Writes a CBOR object to a CBOR data stream.
 See the three-parameter Write method that takes a CBOREncodeOptions.

 <b>Parameters:</b>